-With regard to "Focusing on our global business pillars", business growth will be sought by "Digital Government/Digital Finance Business" and "Global 5G Business" as focus areas.
-First, in the "Digital Government/Digital Finance Business", the NEC Group aims to achieve business growth by ensuring the growth of European companies acquired in and after 2018, and deriving business synergies from the initiatives in the fusional area of government and finance and from the acquisition of new business opportunities from customers in different industries.
-Next, as for the "Global 5G Business", with the advantage of strength in its high quality and technological capabilities such as for small-size and light-weight products, the NEC Group will expand its business in the hardware domains from the previous base stations hardware business to the global Open RAN business, and eventually to the field of software such as 5G core networks and OSS/BSS, aiming to become a leading vendor in the global market.
+With regard to "Focusing on our global business pillars including Japan", business growth will be sought by "Digital Government/Digital Finance Business" and "Global 5G Business" as focus areas.
+First, in the "Digital Government/Digital Finance Business", the NEC Group aims to achieve business growth and increase profitability by steadily enhancing the business foundations of NEC Software Solutions UK Limited, KMD Holding ApS as well as Avaloq Group AG and deriving business synergies among NEC Corporation and its subsidiaries.
+Next, as for the "Global 5G Business", the NEC Group aims to grow its business by pursuing global opportunities for the commercial projects on base stations and expanding its targeted countries as well as business domains.